barntsen/PyAc2d/readme.md

  - Ac2d       -Eps source code for the library
- - Python-cpu -Python-bindings for running simulations on single core pu.
+ - Python-cpu -Python-bindings for running simulations on single core cpu.
  - Python-cuda -Python-bindings for running simulations on a single nvidia gpu.
- - Python-cuda -Python-bindings for running simulations on multicore cpu using OpenMP.
+ - Python-omp -Python-bindings for running simulations on multicore cpu using OpenMP.
  - Tests       -Example scripts for running simulations on single and multicore cpus and nvidia gpu.